 The prizewinner shall be designated by the Director-General of UNESCO, on the basis of the assessments and recommendations made to him/her by a jury.

-(5.1) The jury shall consist of three members, of different nationalities and gender, appointed by the Director-General from among the members of the World Commission on the Ethics of Scientific Knowledge and Technology (COMEST) for a period of six years or for the remaining length of time that the jury member concerned is a full COMEST member, whichever is shorter.
-Representatives and alternatives of Members of the Executive Board may not be appointed as jurors.
-Jurors involved in a real or potential conflict of interest shall recuse themselves from further deliberations or be asked by the Director-General to do so.
+5.1 The jury shall consist of three independent members, being personalities of a recognized reputation in the field covered while also taking into consideration the need for equitable geographical distribution, gender equality and the principle of non-payment of honoraria.
+They shall be appointed by the Director-General from among the members of the World Commission on the Ethics of Scientific Knowledge and Technology (COMEST) for a period of two years, for a maximum term of three consecutive two-year periods.
+Representatives and alternatives of Members of the Executive Board cannot be appointed as jurors.
+Jurorsinvolved in a real or potential conflict of interest shall recuse themselves from further deliberations or be asked by the Director-General to do so.
 The Director-General may replace members of the jury for reason.

 - Nomination of candidates

-(6.1) When the Secretariat has received funding of the Prize, as specified by Article 2 above, the Director-General of UNESCO shall invite the submission of nominations to the Secretariat of the Prize, by 1 November of the first year of each biennium, from the governments of Member States, in consultation with their National Commissions, and from non-governmental organizations maintaining official relations with the Organization and active in relevant fields covered by a prize.
+6.1 When the Secretariat has received funding of the Prize, as specified by Article 2 above, the Director-General of UNESCO shall invite the submission of nominations to the Secretariat of the Prize, by 1 November of the first year of each biennium, from the governments of Member States, in consultation with their National Commissions, as well as from non-governmental organizations maintaining official relations with the Organization and active in relevant fields covered by a prize.

-(6.2) Nominations shall be submitted to the Director-General by the governments of Member States, in consultation with their National Commissions, and by non-governmental organizations maintaining formal relations with UNESCO.
+6.2 Nominations shall be submitted to the Director-General by the governments of Member States, in consultation with their National Commissions, and by non-governmental organizations maintaining official partnerships with UNESCO.
 A self-nomination cannot be considered.

-- a description of the candidate’s academic background and achievements;
+- a description of the candidate’s background and achievements;

 - a summary of the work submitted for consideration, publications and other supporting documents of major importance submitted for consideration;